 Do You Have Any of These Mosquito Sources?

+Aedes mosquitoes are aggressive biters.
 These are not your common Southern house mosquitoes.
-Invasive, black-and-white Aedes mosquitoes thrive in your communities.
+Invasive, black-and-white Aedes (pronounced "aid-dees") mosquitoes thrive in our cities.
 This is because they primarily bite humans.
 In addition, people provide these mosquitoes perfect "homes" or sources in their backyards and patios.

 What's the big deal about Aedes mosquitoes?